UNDERSTANDING POLICE COERCION

 FROM THREATS TO TORTURE

-It is not unheard of for a law enforcement officer to switch to harsh tactics when working with a suspect.
+It is not unheard of for our Florida and Illinois police brutality lawyers to hear that a law enforcement officer switched to harsh tactics when working with a suspect.
 But some law enforcement officers will occasionally switch to tactics such as untruthfully stating that evidence exists pointing to the guilt of the suspect.
 Some police officers have also made the threat of physical harm or discomfort.
 Still others will inform a suspect that he or she will be convicted of a more serious offense, even without a confession of guilt in the criminal act.
 These tactics can persuade the innocent to enter a false confession.

 PHYSICAL AND PSYCHOLOGICAL COERCION IS NOT ALLOWED